alichtman/shallow-backup/README.md

 ### Usage
 ---

-To start the interactive program, simply run `$ shallow-backup`.
+- To start the interactive program, run `$ shallow-backup`.
+- To backup your dotfiles, run `$ shallow-backup --backup-dots`.

 `shallow-backup` was built with scripting in mind.
 Every feature that's supported in the interactive program is supported with command line arguments.